 2. Principle of a kneeling chair

-The name “kneeling chair” can be a little misleading as it leads you to believe that your knees are taking the bulk of your weight and replacing the function of your buttocks.
+In South Africa, the name “kneeling chair” can be a little misleading as it leads you to believe that your knees are taking the bulk of your weight and replacing the function of your buttocks.
 This actually isn’t the case.
-Your buttocks will still carry the bulk of your weight, and the knee pad is only there to act as a support so you do not slide off the inclined seat.
+Your buttocks will still carry about 80% of your weight, and the knee pad is only there to act as a support so you do not slide off the inclined seat.

 The underlying principle of a posture chair is to maintain an ‘open’ pelvis while you are sitting.
 This reduces the strain in your lower back that normally occurs when you sit on a conventional chair.
 An ‘open’ pelvis is when the angle between your spine and thighs is at least 1100.